Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 #### DRM protection

-The Channel's live stream can be DRM protected.
-To enabled the DRM protection adjust the service configuration by setting the DRM variables.
+DRM protection can be enabled for the Channel's live stream by configuring the service and setting the appropriate DRM variables.

 ```
-Service supports only the Axinom DRM Key Service.
+The service only supports the Axinom DRM Key Service.
-DRM settings for the VOD-to-Live service should align with the DRM settings used for the encoding of the VODs.
+The DRM settings for the VOD-to-Live Service should be aligned with the DRM settings used for the encoding of the VODs.
 ```

-When DRM is enabled the DRM protected VODs can be used in playlists.
-A CPIX files will be created to decrypt protected content and to encrypt newly created live stream.
-All files will be stored in the Azure Storage.
-Access to the files will be provided to the USP using shared access signatures (SAS) with limitation by time.
+When DRM is enabled DRM-protected VODs can be included in playlists.
+To decrypt the protected content and encrypt the newly created live stream , CPIX files are created and stored in Azure Storage.
+Access to the files is granted to the USP using shared access signatures (SAS) with time-based limitations.

-For each Channel will be created new DRM key through the Axinom Key Service API.
-The key identifier of the channel will be send in RabbitMQ message `LiveStreamProtectionKeyCreatedEvent`, identifier is stored with the Channel's metadata in Azure Storage.
+A new DRM key will be created for each Channel through the Axinom Key Service API.
+The key identifier for the Channel will be sent in a RabbitMQ message of the type `LiveStreamProtectionKeyCreatedEvent`.
+This identifier will be stored with the Channel's metadata in Azure Storage.

 #### Playlist prolongation

-When the Playlist prolongation feature is enabled, X Service automatically extends the duration of any Playlist with a duration of less than 24 hours to exactly 24 hours.
-To accomplish this, a placeholder video is used to fill the remaining time.
+When the Playlist prolongation feature is enabled, the VOD-to-Live Service will automatically extend the duration of any playlist that has a duration of less than 24 hours, so that it is exactly 24 hours long.
+This is achieved by using a placeholder video to fill the remaining time.

 ## Setup

 - Prerequisites: The
   [Unified Virtual Channel](https://beta.docs.unified-streaming.com/documentation/virtual-channel/gettingstarted/index.html)
-  should be setup.
+  should be set up.
-- Follow the instructions from the `README.md` file in the Media solution root folder.
+- Follow the instructions from the `README.md` file in the Media Solution root folder.
-- Open configuration file `.env` for the service and set missing values accordingly.
+- Open the configuration file `.env` for the service and set missing values accordingly.

 ### Service configuration

 #### General settings

-`PRE_PUBLISHING_WEBHOOK_SECRET` - mandatory.
-Secret key used to sign the validation messages exchanged between Managed Channel service and VOD-to-Live service.
-Can be retrieved in the Admin portal when setting up Pre-Publishing webhook for the Channel service.
+`PRE_PUBLISHING_WEBHOOK_SECRET` - This is a mandatory setting.
+The secret key used to sign validation messages between the Managed Channel and VOD-to-Live services.
+It can be retrieved from the Admin portal when setting up the Pre-Publishing webhook for the Channel Service.

-`CATCH_UP_DURATION_IN_MINUTES` - defaults to 60 minutes.
-A duration in minutes used to add to the playlist duration for smoother playlist transitions.
+`CATCH_UP_DURATION_IN_MINUTES` - This setting defaults to 60 minutes and adds this duration to the playlist to create smoother transitions between playlists.

-`PROLONG_PLAYLIST_TO_24_HOURS` - defaults to TRUE.
-Enables service feature to prolongate the playlist duration to 24 hours.
+`PROLONG_PLAYLIST_TO_24_HOURS` - This feature is enabled by default and prolongs the playlist duration to 24 hours.

-`CHANNEL_PROCESSING_WAIT_TIME_IN_SECONDS` - defaults to 10 minutes.
-Wait time,
-that VOD-to-Live service will wait for the Channel to go live.
+`CHANNEL_PROCESSING_WAIT_TIME_IN_SECONDS` - By default, this setting is set to 10 minutes and determines the amount of time the VOD-to-Live service waits before the channel goes live.

 #### USP Virtual Channel API settings

-`VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - mandatory.
-Base URL to the Unified Virtual Channel Management API.
+`VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - This is the mandatory setting for base URL of the Unified Virtual Channel Management API.

-`VIRTUAL_CHANNEL_MANAGEMENT_API_KEY` - optional.
-Used for authorization by API key with Virtual Channel Management API.
+`VIRTUAL_CHANNEL_MANAGEMENT_API_KEY` - This is an optional API key used for authorization with the Virtual Channel Management API.

-`VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - mandatory.
-Base URL to the Unified Streaming Origin, or CDN for Origin.
+`VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - This is the mandatory setting for base URL of the Unified Streaming Origin or the CDN for Origin.

-#### Azure storage settings
+#### Azure Storage settings

-`AZURE_STORAGE_CONNECTION` - mandatory.
-Connection string to the Azure storage.
+`AZURE_STORAGE_CONNECTION` - This is the mandatory setting for the connection string of the Azure storage.

-`AZURE_BLOB_CONTAINER_NAME` - mandatory.
-Azure storage container name, where service will store channel data.
+`AZURE_BLOB_CONTAINER_NAME` - This is the mandatory setting.
+Name of the container in Azure Storage where the service will store channel data.

 #### DRM settings

-To enable the DRM protection of live stream the configurations below should be filled.
-Values are available on the Axinom Portal.
+To enable DRM protection of the live stream, fill out the configurations below with the values available on the Axinom Portal.

-`KEY_SERVICE_API_BASE_URL` - optional.
+`KEY_SERVICE_API_BASE_URL` - This setting is optional.

-`KEY_SERVICE_TENANT_ID` - optional.
+`KEY_SERVICE_TENANT_ID` - This setting is optional.

-`KEY_SERVICE_MANAGEMENT_KEY` - optional.
+`KEY_SERVICE_MANAGEMENT_KEY` - This setting is optional.

-`DRM_KEY_SEED_ID` - optional.
+`DRM_KEY_SEED_ID` - This setting is optional.